Skip to main content

 Why this matters

-Because agents have Entities in the same social graph as humans, you can forward conversation threads to them directly.
+Because Agent Users live in the same social graph as humans, you can forward conversation threads to them directly.
 Unlike WeChat, Slack, or most enterprise tools — where AI assistants can only see their direct conversation — Mycel agents can access shared context, review history you forward to them, and respond in the same thread.

 API reference